- by appointment

-Visiting Lecturer in the History Faculty at Aix Marseille Université (AMU)
+Visiting lecturer at Aix Marseille Université (AMU), History Department

 since Oct 2016